List of The Big Bang Theory franchise characters: Zack Johnson

 Zack Johnson (Brian Thomas Smith) is a dim-witted but friendly beefcake type whom Penny dates on and off after her second break-up with Leonard.
-He reveals that he has sold his menu company and become rich from the profits, and invites her and Leonard to dinner at his yacht with him and his new wife, Marissa Johnson.

-Zack takes an interest in science, although he is woefully lacking in scientific knowledge and also bonds with the main male characters over comic books and dresses as superman for a group costume as the Justice League.
-Penny rejects him sexually for Leonard, finding his lack of intelligence a turn-off, marking a turning point in her character.
-She later states that Zack "did not challenge her intellectually" to the surprise of others.
+Unlike Penny's other boyfriends, who treat her friends with contempt, Zack takes an interest in science, despite being scientifically illiterate.
+He also bonds with the main male characters over comic books and dresses as Superman for a group costume as the Justice League.
+However, Penny later states that Zack "did not challenge her intellectually" to the surprise of others.
+He later reveals that he has sold his menu company and become rich from the profits, and invites her and Leonard to dinner at his yacht with him and his new wife, Marissa Johnson.

 Young Sheldon

 Brenda Sparks

 Brenda Sparks (Melissa Peterman) is Billy Sparks's mother who works at the bowling alley frequented by Meemaw.
 She frequently clashes with Mary due to her religious status.
 However they eventually become friends and help each other out with their kids.